werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 #### Helm compatibility notice

-Werf is fully compatible with already existing Helm 2 installations as long as releases storage is configured the same way as in helm.
+werf is fully compatible with already existing Helm 2 installations as long as releases storage is configured the same way as in helm.
 User might need to configure release storage with options `--helm-release-storage-namespace` and `--helm-release-storage-type` if existing helm installation uses non default releases storage.

-Releases created by werf can be inspected and viewed with helm commands, such as `helm list` and `helm get`.
-Werf can also upgrade already existing releases originally created by helm.
+Releases created by werf can be inspected and viewed with helm commands, such as `helm list` and `helm get`. werf can also upgrade already existing releases originally created by helm.

 Furthermore werf and Helm 2 installation could work in the same cluster at the same time.